docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 The choice items in a list box or drop-down list.
-The objects are created when items are specified on creation of the parent list object, or afterward using the list control's add() method.
+The objects are created when items are specified on creation of the parent list object, or afterward using the list control's :ref:`listobj-add` method.

-Items in a drop-down list can be of type separator, in which case they cannot be selected, and are shown as a horizontal line.
+Items in a drop-down list can be of type ``separator``, in which case they cannot be selected, and are shown as a horizontal line.

 Item objects have these properties which are not found in other
 controls:

-- :ref:`checked`
+- :ref:`controlobj-checked`
-- :ref:`expanded`
+- :ref:`controlobj-expanded`
-- :ref:`image`
+- :ref:`controlobj-image`
-- :ref:`index`
+- :ref:`controlobj-index`
-- :ref:`selected`
+- :ref:`controlobj-selected`

 --------------------------------------------------------------------------------